 The video below was taken as we cruised past St. Goar and St. Goarhausen on our Rhine River cruise.

 Day 4: Rhine River Cruise and amazing views of the Rhine Bend

 During your stay in Boppard you will have seen plenty of river cruise ships plying the Rhine with many of them docking in town for the night.
 The views from the river give you a real appreciation of the steep banks on either side and the number of castles (many now in ruins) that were built to defend the waterway.

-Two-and-a-half hour cruises depart a couple of times a day from the dock on Boppard’s promenade and travel as far as the Lorelei (just past St. Goar) before returning.
+Two-and-a-half hour Upper Middle Rhine Valley cruises depart a couple of times a day from the dock on Boppard’s promenade, travelling as far as the Lorelei (just past St. Goar) before returning.

 This is a leisurely way to see the Middle Rhine Valley from the water.

 Returning from your cruise, it’s time to see the river from above again and enjoy two of the most spectacular views available.